any-docs/css/content/reference/properties/position-try-fallbacks/index.md

 If no option can be found that will place the positioned element completely on-screen, the browser will revert to displaying the positioned element at its default position before any try fallback options were applied.

 > [!NOTE]
-> In some situations you might want to just hide overflowing positioned elements, which can be achieved using the {{cssxref("position-visibility")}} property.
+> In some situations you might want to just hide overflowing positioned elements, which can be achieved using the `position-visibility` property.
 In most cases however it is better to keep them on-screen and usable.

 For detailed information on anchor features and position try fallback usage, see the [CSS anchor positioning](/guides/Anchor_positioning) module landing page and the [Fallback options and conditional hiding for overflow](/guides/Anchor_positioning/Try_options_hiding) guide.